 \section{Maximal unipotent subgroups of Kac--Moody groups and applications to Kac--Moody symmetric spaces (by Tobias Hartnick and Ralf K\"ohl)}

 Throughout this appendix we fix a symmetrizable generalized Cartan matrix ${\bf A}$ with underlying diagram $\Pi$.
-We consider the corresponding algebraically simply-connected semisimple split real Kac--Moody group $G_\RR(\CA)$ as given by Definition \ref{Kac--Moody group} and its commutator subgroup $G:=G(\Pi) = [G_\RR(\CA),G_\RR(\CA)]$.
-As in Section \ref{Split-real Kac--Moody groups} we also denote by $K_\RR(\CA) \leq G_\RR(\CA)$ the fixed point subgroup of the Cartan--Chevalley involution $\theta$ and set $K := K(\Pi) = K_\RR(\CA) \cap G$.
+We consider the corresponding algebraically simply-connected semisimple split real Kac--Moody group $G:=G(\Pi) = [G_\CA(\RR),G_\CA(\RR)]$ as given by Definition \ref{Kac--Moody group}.
+As in Section \ref{Split-real Kac--Moody groups} we also denote by $K_\CA(\RR) \leq G_\CA(\RR)$ the fixed point subgroup of the Cartan--Chevalley involution $\theta$ and set $K := K(\Pi) = K_\CA(\RR) \cap G$.
 We equip all of these groups with the restrictions of the Kac--Peterson topology.

 The goal of this appendix is to relate the topology of $G$ to the topology of $K$.
 Our main result (see Theorem \ref{FundamentalGroups2} below) asserts that the inclusion $K \hookrightarrow G$ is a weak homotopy equivalence.
 This implies in particular that $\pi_1(G) \cong \pi_1(K)$ and thus allows the computation of $\pi_1(G)$ by the methods presented in the main part of the article.